Table of Contents

-Sopa de fideo is a thin Mexican noodle soup we’ve made my entire life!
+Sopa de Fideo is a thin Mexican noodle soup we’ve made our entire life!

 • Handful of ingredients.
 It’s not only delicious but requires only 5 ingredients.